 We have proposed an animation system that generates animation from natural language text such as movie scripts or stories.
 Our future work includes the expansion of both the system and the motion database.
-Currently, making animation is very difficult, especially for nonprofessional creators.
-We believe that our system will solve this issue and provide many creators with a way to express their stories as animation.
+Currently, creating animations is very difficult, especially for nonprofessionals.
+We believe that our system will alleviate this and provide many creators with a means of expressing their stories as animation.